Climate Pledge Arena cost to exceed $1 billion; Oak View Group announces tech partnership with Verizon

 The privately funded price tag for the Climate Pledge Arena renovation will surpass $1 billion as work continues on finalizing the venue for the Kraken’s inaugural NHL season in October.

-Tim Leiweke, CEO of the Los-Angeles-based Oak View Group (OVG) developer spearheading the arena overhaul said in an interview Monday that the arena is expected to cost $1.05 billion.
+Tim Leiweke, CEO of the Los-Angeles-based Oak View Group (OVG) developer spearheading the arena overhaul said in an interview Monday that the venue alone is now expected to cost $1.05 billion.
 In addition, an adjacent $75 million private parking garage and $25 million signage and other work around Seattle Center brings the total project cost to $1.15 billion.

 “We have continued to add to the building, and there were also COVID-19-related costs,” Leiweke said.
 “But a lot of it is things we decided to add and do.
 There were the things we committed to get the arena deal with the city, then the things we needed to do in order to get the NHL franchise.
 And then there’s the NBA component so we can be NBA-ready if and when the league ever decides to make a team available.”